SikiPriki/Animated_expressions_website_new/README.md

 # Animated_expressions_website_new
-Fixed version of my Slutarbete code.
+This is an updated version of my thesis code, which is under the Slutarbete_kod_webbsida.
+This version here has a for loop, which shortens the animation code.